 Download the RPL Kits (see below) to give you an indication of evidence required.
 Once you have decided to apply for this course, you may contact Jasmina Dezelic, on (03) 9269 1438, or send her an email for an appointment assess your eligibility.

 You will have only one opportunity to have your evidence looked at before submitting, so please ensure you have collected as much information as possible prior to making contact.
 As at 23 January 2017, appointment for RPL can only be made between 1:00pm and 4:00pm on Monday or Wednesday.

 When enrolling, you are required to provide proof of citizenship/residency and age.
 Examples of acceptable documentation is as follows:

 - Medicare card and Driver’s licence

 If you are applying for a concession (applicable to courses only) we will need to be able to sight the appropriate concession card.
-For further clarification on this, please contact a Melbourne Polytechnic ECA, as outlined above.
+For further clarification on this, please contact a Melbourne Polytechnic ECA (contact details below).

 For more information regarding the Victorian Training Guarantee funded place, please click here.

 Please note the following intake openings for 2017